 The most common Cretan dances

-There are especially 5 dances, that each have a local character.
+There are especially 5 dances, that each has a local character.
 These are found in most parts of Crete.
-Pediktos and Siganos originate from the area of Iraklion, Pentozalis and Sousta from Rethimnon and Sitos Haniotiko from Hania.
-The dances are mostly into 2/4 beat.
+Pediktos and Siganos originate from the area of Iraklion, Pentozalis, and Sousta from Rethimnon and Sitos Haniotiko from Hania.
+The dances are mostly into a 2/4 beat.

 Pidiktos or Maleveuziotikos is the most common Cretan dance.
 It is a very fast and difficult dance – the steps are small and quick and typical for Crete; up on your forefoot!!
 It requires endurance.
 It is a chain dance and danced by both men and women.